 Psychological Causes Symptoms can occur as a result of a history of having too many negative life events or prolonged life stress.
 One extremely common cause is working in a stressful work environment.
 Many people spend a large chunk of time at work.
 Sometimes the work environment can be an extremely stressful, due to a negligent supervisor, unsupportive coworkers, heavy workloads, demanding deadlines, and unforgiving customers, amongst other things.
 Unfortunately, when the stress situation gets too high, it often turns into people being very unhappy with their job.
 If this dissatisfaction goes on for too long, it can turn into extreme sadness.
 Another common culprit for creating symptoms is the experiencing of prolonged mental and physical abuse as a child.
 Research further explains that children who were victims of mental and physical abuse, tend to have a significantly higher rates of depression, than other children who were loved, and respectfully treated when they were growing up.
 A treatment approach that has been proven to be most successful is cognitive behavior therapy, which works by assisting people understand their thoughts, feelings and behaviors.
-This knowledge hopefully opens the doorway to personal change, and ultimately opens the doorway to realizing that we have choices, and we do not have to feel “stuck”.
+This knowledge opens the doorway to personal change, and ultimately opens the doorway to realizing that there are choices, and people do not have to feel “stuck”.